WHAT IS YOGA THERAPY?

 Yoga Therapy is a holistic modality that applies specific yoga techniques to generate healing and growth based on individual assessment.

-Working with physical movement, breathing, chanting, visualization, meditation and mindfulness-based practices we aim to unite mind, body and breath.
+Working with a combination of physical movement, breathing, chanting, visualization, meditation and mindfulness-based practices we work with individual goals for deeper integration and growth.

 This can increase vitality, promote healing, bring greater ease to the body/mind and improve overall well-being.

-Through a one on one consultation, a personal home practice is prescribed for specific individual needs to empower the individual to take their health into their own hands.
+Through a one on one consultation, that includes a discussion and a physical assessment, a personal home practice is prescribed for specific individual needs to empower the individual to take their health into their own hands.

 WHO CAN BENEFIT?

 There are infinite ways that the yoga postures, the breath and the practices can be modified to suit individual needs.
-It is possible to work on a scale from very simple gentle and dynamic movements all the way to more complex and strengthening and longer held movements.
+It is possible to work on a scale from very simple gentle and dynamic movements to more complex and strengthening and longer held movements to create change.

-Adherence to your daily personal practice can help with rehabilitation from injury, musculoskeletal issues, relief from chronic pain, anxiety, depression, cardiovascular conditions, poor mental function, poor circulation, allergies, endocrine conditions, fertility issues, auto-immune conditions, sciatica, nervous system conditions, general maintenance, improve physical well being, bring balance and strength to the entire human system and so much more.
+Adherence to your daily personal practice can help with rehabilitation from injury, musculoskeletal issues, relief from chronic pain, anxiety, depression, cardiovascular conditions, poor mental function, poor circulation, allergies, endocrine conditions, fertility issues, auto-immune conditions, sciatica, nervous system conditions, general maintenance...
+As well as improving physical well being, bringing balance and strength to the entire human system.

 ~ Yoga Therapy has something to offer everyone~